logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-grafana-drilldowns.md

   - daniel-tk
 ---

 Drilldown links are shortcuts that take you directly to the relevant Kibana results in your logs.
-You'll  provide

-One of the most useful features you'll come across in Logz.io Infrastructure Monitoring is drilldown links.
-If you see something funky,
-you can click a drilldown link and go straight to the related logs in Kibana.
+If you identify something funky in your graph and want to investigate it further, you can click a drilldown link and go straight to the related logs in Kibana.

-Drilldown links are preconfigured on most dashboards managed by Logz.io.
+Many of the dashboards managed by Logz.io come with the drilldown links preconfigured.
-If you're setting up your own dashboard, you'll need to configure drilldown links.
+When you're setting up your own dashboard, you can configure your own drilldown links.
 This doc shows you how.

 #### Set up dashboard variables {#set-up-dashboard-variables}